top of page

 making a career from passion

+Whilst working, I had a large commission of x30 of the most iconic and striking buildings in the City of London, including many by Christopher Wren.
 When I had my first child, I decided to turn my passion into something ‘more’.

-It began with the Queen’s 90th birthday - my husband, who always admired the Queen, encouraged me to draw a portrait of one her corgis & it was on receiving a happy thank you letter from Windsor Castle that really gave me the confidence boost I needed.
+It began formally with the Queen’s 90th birthday - my husband, who always admired the Queen, encouraged me to draw a portrait of one her corgis & it was on receiving a happy thank you letter from Windsor Castle that really gave me the confidence boost I needed.

 I started with portraits of pets & wildlife and then moved onto children.
 Today my subject range is extensive and I love new challenges!